 Sex and porn addiction devastates couple relationships, and unlike the impact of infidelity, there is no ‘before’ to get back to and no ‘after’.
 This book adopts the metaphor of a boat, presenting addiction as the tidal wave that devastates the relation-ship, leaving both crew members fighting for survival.
 There’s guidance to ensure each partner makes it safely back to shore and advice on surveying the damage to your relation-ship and deciding if you want to save it and set sail again.
 You’ll find practical advice for both the partner and the addicted partner, including first-hand accounts of couples that have already undertaken the journey.
-There are exercises to do alone, and many to share together, to help you understand what’s happened, consider your future, and if you choose to stay together, begin the task of rebuilding trust and intimacy.

 "I highly recommend this book for couples whose lives are being affected by sex addiction, not to mention clinicians working in the field.
 As with Paula Hall’s other publications, it is clear, comprehensive, and keeps the needs of the reader in mind at all times.
 Not only does the book provide insight, it also offers a wealth of practical advice, getting down to the detail where it’s most helpful.
 The author makes excellent use of real-life, client stories.
 This not only offers first-hand understanding of what it’s like for couples to be caught up in sex addiction, but offers hope that things can and do get better.
 Paula Hall is a leading authority on sex addiction.
 This comes across in the book, making it an important and up-to-date addition to resources already available." - Dr Simon Draycott, Chartered Counselling Psychologist.
 Chair of the ATSAC (Association for the Treatment of Sexual Addiction and Compulsivity)